Undergraduate Research Awards

 Applicants must be currently enrolled degree-seeking undergraduate students.
 Once you have graduated you are no longer eligible for a UGRA.
 For example, if you graduate in May, you cannot receive a summer award unless you are considered a degree-seeking student for another undergraduate degree.
 If you graduate in December, you cannot receive a spring award unless you are a degree-seeking student for another undergraduate degree.

 6. Can I apply for both a summer and a fall award?

 No, applicants submitting a proposal for the March deadline must choose to apply for either a summer award or a fall award.

 1. What are some common reviewer critiques, and how can I make my proposal stand out?

 The most common critiques of UGRA proposals are:

-- Literature review: It's not clear that the student understands how their project fits within the bigger picture.
+- Literature review: It's not clear that the student understands how their project fits within the bigger picture of what research has already been conducted on the topic.
 Make sure to attend our workshops and work with your mentor to improve this section.

 - Unclear project description: After reading the methods and timeline, it's not clear what the student will actually be doing.
 To test whether yours is clear, have someone else read your proposal and try to tell you what you'll be doing.

 - Student is not prepared: The qualifications section is not detailed enough so it's not clear that the student can do the project.
-The student has not made it clear that he or she had access to important resources.
+The student has not made it clear that they have access to important resources.
 The proposal is lacking details, suggesting a lack of preparation.
 You don't need to be an expert to apply, just be sure to address how you'll get the necessary training and skills to complete your work.

 - Scope of the project is not feasible: The project is not doable in one semester or at the skill level of the student.
 The student needs to work with the mentor to narrow the focus of the project and make sure the timeline is realistic.